iPhone 12 Pro Max camera: Why this pro photographer is super excited

 To appeal more to pros, Apple has introduced Apple ProRaw in its camera app, which takes advantage of many of its image processing capabilities, but doesn't permanently bake in data like white balance, allowing you to still make those changes in post production.
 Apple says it's the best of both worlds, and on paper, I'm tempted to agree, but I'll have to reserve my final judgment until I can not only shoot images in this new format, but also edit the images as well.

-It's worth noting that Google has done much the same already with its Pixel phones, with what it calls "computational raw," which CNET senior editor Stephen Shankland calls "tremendous."
+It's worth noting that Google has done much the same already with its Pixel phones' "computational raw" feature, which CNET senior editor Stephen Shankland calls "tremendous."
 How the two compare remain to be seen.

 HDR video and improved stabilization